paulrcam12/payCalculator/README.md

 ```java
  System.out.println("The amount to pay "+employee.getName()+" is "+pay+" USD.");
 ```
+### Output:
-Output: indicate how much the employee has to be paid
+Indicate how much the employee has to be paid
 ```sh
 The amount to pay RENE is 215.0 USD.
 ```